RookDrekari/EnkonDelta/README.md

    Access the latest version of Enkon Delta’s map under the [Maps Directory](#).

 2. **View Nation Details**
-   Dive into each nation’s territory, cities, and infrastructure.
+   Dive into each nation’s territory, cities, infrastructure, and other *opinions* the cartographer might have.

-3. **Contribute**
+3. **Stake a Claim**
-   Submit issues or suggestions via the [Issues tab](#).
+   Become a part of our world by visiting [Claims](#).

 4. **Stay Updated**
    Keep track of map updates and Coalition news through our [Changelog](#).

 ## Contact & Collaboration

-For inquiries, suggestions, or collaborations, feel free to reach out via [our communication hub](#).
+For inquiries, suggestions, or collaborations, feel free to reach out to the [Cartographer](https://www.nationstates.net/nation=nedea).

 ---